tkunstek/serverless-authentication-boilerplate/README.md

 **Work in progress.** This project is aimed to be generic authentication boilerplate / component for serverless (http://www.serverless.com).

-## Boilerplate is updated for serverless v.0.5 but the readme is still for 0.4.2
+## Boilerplate is updated for serverless v.0.5 but the readme is still for 0.4.2.
+You can use Boilderplate v.0.1.9 if you are using Serverless 0.4.2.

 Test page that uses this boilerplate in backend: http://laardee.github.io/serverless-authentication-gh-pages